• Skip to primary navigation

 The perfect blend of blue cheese, spices, herbs, olive oil, vinegar and of course plenty of garlic!

-The inspiration: Buddy's Salad Dressing
+⭐ The Inspiration: Buddy's Salad Dressing in Pocatello

 This is my copycat version of a VERY famous salad dressing from a beloved Italian restaurant in Pocatello, Idaho called Buddy's.
 I've been trying to create this version of salad dressing for a long, long time.